Konamiman/Nextor/docker/README.md

 A **registry** is a server that hosts and distributes Docker images (Docker Hub, GitHub Container Registry, your own private one).
-You never need one to validate this image — it's the same artifact whether it lives only on your machine or on a registry.
+You never need one to validate this image: it's the same artifact whether it lives only on your machine or on a registry.
 Three approaches, by goal:

 **1. Run it directly** - the image exists as soon as you `docker build`.
 Use the